TechPerplexed/Gooby/README.md

 * Multi user support: everything is in the user home folder - including the mounts.
 * Full support of Traefik, with all its advantages such as a single domain certificate if used in conjunction with CloudFlare - no more Let’s Encrypt bans.
 * Omni can create and remove subdomains on the fly - you won't need to manually create your A records.
-* More customizations than ever, plus a vastly improved menu system - it couldn't be easier.
+* More customizations than ever, plus a vastly improved menu system - maintaining your media server couldn't be easier.
 * Last but not least, OmniStream is 100% dockerized now, including Rclone and MergerFS - you will never be “waiting on mounts” again!

 **WARNING:** OmniStream is still a work in progress.
 Although it is fully functional, it may still be a little rough around the edges.
 The documentation is not yet complete either, so proceed with caution for now!